 Malware comes in many different forms, from adware to worms.
-Chumsearch is another category altogether, one that hijacks your web browser and re-directs you to its search engine so it can point you towards the sites it wasn’t you to visit.
+Chumsearch is another category altogether — one that hijacks your web browser and redirects you to its search engine, so it can point you towards the sites it wants you to visit.
 Fortunately, it’s not too difficult to get rid of.

 What is Chumsearch?

 It’s a type of malware known as a browser hijacker.
-In this case, it re-directs your browser’s homepage to http://Chumsearch.com, a web page designed to look like Google’s homepage but which is very different.
-Like other browser hijackers, there are numerous reasons why Chumsearch is unwelcome on your computer.
-It collects data about your web browsing activity and passes it back to a server; it provides search results that take you to sites that may put your computer at risk; and it displays adverts that are a form of adware.
+In this case, it redirects your browser’s homepage to https://chumsearch.com — a web page designed to look like Google’s homepage, but which is very different.
+Like other browser hijackers, there are numerous reasons why Chumsearch is unwelcome on your computer: it collects data about your web browsing activity and passes it back to a server, provides search results that take you to sites that may put your computer at risk, and displays adverts that are a form of adware.

 How to know if your browser has been hijacked